 \subsubsection{Tangles meet the theoretical bound already with few, weak initial cuts}

-The theoretical results above show that tangles recover the correct blocks in expectation, when based on all possible graph cuts.
-In this section we explore in how far the bounds are also attained in practice, in particular when we only generate few initial cuts in a pre-processing step.
+The theoretical results above show that tangles recover the correct blocks in expectation based on all possible graph cuts.
+This section explores how far the bounds hold when we only generate a few initial cuts in a pre-processing step.

-As we will see, tangles almost always meet the theoretical bound also for a small subset of bipartitions generated by fast and simple algorithms.
-To make this point, we use a small set of only 20 initial cuts generated by the KL-Algorithm with early stopping.
-This setting highlights the power of tangles to aggregate the information given by a set of weak bipartitions into a strong clustering, in the same spirit as the boosting framework for classification.

 Figure \ref{fig:sbm:pq} shows the results for (top row) two and (bottom row) five different clusters and varying values for the within cluster connectivity $p$ and the between cluster connectivity $q$.